Information Security Management

 NSK’s Approach

 The use of digital technology is expanding across an increasingly wide range of fields.
 At the same time, the volume of information and data is also increasing dramatically with the forms in which it is held and used continuing to diversify.
-Against the backdrop of this business environment, in addition to the risks associated with the improper handling of information, there are growing concerns surrounding information leaks and the adverse effects on the supply chain due to increasingly sophisticated cyberattacks.
-Positioning information security management as one of its important management tasks, NSK is working to reduce a variety of risks while strengthening its response to relevant laws and regulations.
+In this business environment, in addition to the risks associated with information leaks and violations of laws due to the improper handling of information, there is also a higher risk of increasingly sophisticated cyberattacks, which could bring supply chain operations to a halt.
+Positioning information security management as one of its important management tasks, the NSK Group has established the NSK Group Basic Policy on Information Security and is working to reduce a variety of risks while strengthening its response to relevant laws and regulations.
 Moreover, we are promoting initiatives for more robust mechanisms and organizational structures, such as network countermeasures, against increasingly sophisticated cyberattacks.

 System

-The NSK Group is enhancing its managerial resources and transforming its business through the power of digital technology.
-We established the Information Security Enhancement Office under the Digital Transformation Division HQ to enable the safe use of digital technology and to globally deploy information security enhancement measures that take into account the relationship between digital technology and cybersecurity.
-Moreover, information security-related risks are supervised under the Corporate Risk Management System.
-Information security is also discussed by the Board of Directors as an issue that concerns the Group as a whole.
-The Information Security Enhancement Office regularly holds global meetings, working in cooperation with information security management committees in Japan, the Americas, Europe, China, ASEAN and Oceania, India, and South Korea.
+The NSK Group is enhancing its managerial resources with the power of digital technology and continuously transforming its business.
+This is a key priority in our Mid-Term Management Plan 2026, MTP 2026.
+We established the Information Security Division (IT Governance Department, Information Security Enhancement Group) under the Digital Transformation Division Headquarters at NSK Ltd., the Group headquarters, to enable the safe use of digital technology and to globally deploy information security enhancement measures that take into account the relationship between digital technology and cybersecurity.
+Moreover, information security-related risks are supervised under the Corporate Risk Management System and are discussed by the Board of Directors as an issue that concerns the Group as a whole.
+The Information Security Division regularly holds global meetings, working in cooperation with information security management committees in Japan, the Americas, Europe, China, ASEAN and Oceania, India, and South Korea.
 NSK is working to improve the information security management level of the entire NSK Group, and to plan and implement information security measures.

 Information Security Management System (ISMS)